Non-Uniform Quantum Fourier Transform: Quantum Algorithm for Non-Uniform Discrete Fourier Transform

 Having constructed the oracle $O^{(m)}_{\vec{s}}$, the next step is to construct $U_{\vec{u}_r}$ for $r \ge 0$, which implements $(\vec{u}_r)_j$.
 We first establish a lemma analogous to \cref{lem:u-neg}, which enables the computation of $x - y$ for $x, y \in [0,1)$ using the quantum circuit $U_{\text{subtract}}$.

-\begin{remark} In what follows, when we say that a quantum register is ``multiplied by $2^k$'' for some $k \ge 1$, we mean a reinterpretation of the same qubit register under a fixed-point encoding in which the binary point is shifted $k$ positions to the right.
-No quantum gates are applied; this operation is purely a change in the numerical interpretation of the register contents.
-Conversely, ``division by $2^k$'' corresponds to shifting the binary point $k$ positions to the left. \end{remark}
+\begin{remark} In what follows, when we state that a quantum register is ``multiplied by \(2^k\)'' for some \(k \ge 1\), we mean a reinterpretation of the same qubit register under a fixed-point encoding in which the binary point is shifted \(k\) positions to the right.
+No quantum gates are applied; this is purely a change in the numerical interpretation of the register contents.
+Similarly, ``division by \(2^k\)'' corresponds to shifting the binary point \(k\) positions to the left. \end{remark}

 \begin{lem} Let $m \in \mathbb{N}$ and let $x,y \in [0,1)$ be stored in $k$-qubit registers.
 There exists a unitary operator $U_{\mathrm{subtract}}$ that computes the signed difference $x-y \in (-1,1)$ using $\mathcal{O}(k)$ $\mathrm{CNOT}$, Toffoli, and $\sigma_X$ gates. \end{lem}